Related Documentation Download this Manual

 Which version of MySQL is production-ready (GA)?

 MySQL 8.0 achieved General Availability (GA) status with MySQL 8.0.11, which was released for production use on 19 April 2018.
-It became a bugfix series as of MySQL 8.0.34 with the introduction of the Innovation release track.
+It became a bugfix series as of MySQL 8.0.34 with the introduction of the Innovation and LTS release model.

 MySQL 5.7 achieved General Availability (GA) status with MySQL 5.7.9, which was released for production use on 21 October 2015.
 Active development for MySQL 5.7 ended on 25 October 2023 with the MySQL 5.7.44 release.